What is Seasonal Inventory & How to Manage it Effectively

 Taking this idea from Amazon, eCommerce sellers can bundle apparel with related accessories or home decor items with home furnishings and sell it out to customers as a ‘package deal.’
 You can also bundle less popular products or any of your slow-moving items with items that sell well and offer it as a gift hamper to your customers for the peak holiday seasons.

-Some consumers like to buy seasonal items ahead for the next year as well.
-A limited time package deal could provide more incentive to make the purchase now.
+Some consumers like to buy seasonal items ahead of the next year as well.
+A limited-time package deal could provide more incentive to make the purchase now.
 Especially for seasonal inventory, the goal is to convert stock to sales as soon as possible.

 Streamline Order Fulfillment